makoto0610/Mobster/README.md

 ### Using the Application
 To use the application on mobile, please simply go to the Google Play Store and search for "Mobster" and follow the standard application installation procedure.
 (WILL BE RELEASED SOON)
 ### Contribute to the Development
+This Andoird application is developed in Andorid Studio and we highly recommend you to use Android Studio for both development and testing.
+To clone the repository please use
+'''git clone https://github.com/makoto0610/Mobster''' in the directory you want to clone the repository to.
+To download the Android Studio please use the following to: [here](https://developer.android.com/studio/index.html) Once Android Studio and repository are setup, please open the project using Android Studio to run the application.

 ## Usage